Stamaril Yellow Fever Vaccine Description

 A yellow fever booster with one dose (0.5 milliliters) may be needed: - if you or your child had an insufficient response to the first dose - or after at least 10 years if required as a condition of entry in some countries, says the CDC.

 A study published in 2018 reported that a one-fifth fractional dose of the Stamaril (17D-YFV) yellow fever vaccine delivers protective antibodies.
-This suggestion is not FDA nor CDC approved.
+However, this suggestion is not FDA nor CDC-approved.

 Stamaril Yellow Fever Vaccine News

-March 7, 2021 - Researchers could quantify preventive mass vaccination campaigns (PMVC) to reduce yellow fever outbreaks at the province level using the self-controlled case series method.
-During this study period, an estimated 22% to 45% of outbreaks were averted by PMVCs in Africa.
+March 7, 2021 - To reduce yellow fever outbreaks at the province level, researchers could quantify preventive mass vaccination campaigns (PMVC) using the self-controlled case series method.
+PMVCs in Africa averted an estimated 22% to 45% of outbreaks during this study period.

-February 18, 2021 - A new study, 'Assessing the impact of preventive mass vaccination campaigns on yellow fever outbreaks in Africa: A population-level self-controlled case series study.' provides new empirical evidence of the high preventive impact of PMVCs on yellow fever outbreaks.
+February 18, 2021 - A new study, 'Assessing the impact of preventive mass vaccination campaigns on yellow fever outbreaks in Africa: A population-level self-controlled case series study.' provides new empirical evidence of the high preventive impact on PMVCs yellow fever outbreaks.
 This study published by PLOS Medicine illustrates that the SCCS method can be advantageously applied at the population level to evaluate a public health intervention.
-These results may encourage rapid rescheduling of yellow fever PMVCs that have been postponed due to the COVID-19 pandemic.
+Furthermore, these results may encourage rapid rescheduling of yellow fever PMVCs postponed due to the COVID-19 pandemic.